How to run a pipeline on Pipekit

 - 2.Add a description.
 We'll use this description: A directed, acyclic graph

 - 5.In the "Run Conditions" section, specify when a pipeline should run.
-Right now, set the condition to be Branch and master.
+Right now, set the condition to be Branch and main.
 You can also run pipelines off Git tags and use regex matching.

 - 6.Click submit to create your pipeline